lucasvabrantes/lucasvabrantes/README.md

 ### Hi there, I`m Lucas Abrantes 👋
-- Currently studying Systems Information
+-   📚Currently studying Systems Information
 -   🌱 I’m always learning new things related to Programming, and at the same time i develop my soft skills.
 -   🧠 Ability to work independently with minimal supervision, self-motivated individual and skilled in problem solving with an ability to learn quickly.